PointLoc: Deep Pose Regressor for LiDAR Point Cloud Localization: Deep Point Cloud Relocalization

-Prior works \cite{Huang2019PriorEnvironments,Wang2020AtLoc:Localization} have proved that the self-attention mechanism can improve camera relocalization by removing noisy features.
+The aim of this module is to remove outliers like moving objects from the previous extracted features for better relocalization performance.
+Prior works \cite{Huang2019PriorEnvironments,Wang2020AtLoc:Localization} have proved that the self-attention mechanism can improve visual sensor relocalization by removing noisy features.
 Therefore, we also design a neural module to automatically remove the dynamic features before regressing the final poses.
-Inspired by the recent works \cite{Huang2019PriorEnvironments,Wang2020AtLoc:Localization,Yang2019RobustReconstruction}, we introduce a self-attention module to learn a mask.
+Inspired by the recent works \cite{Huang2019PriorEnvironments,Wang2020AtLoc:Localization,Yang2019RobustReconstruction}, we introduce a self-attention module to learn a mask, which attempts to remove outlier features of moving objects from the original point features by conducting the element-wise dot product between the point features and the mask.